imdea-software/popl-2016-artifact/README.md

 ## Installation

-No installation required! besides that which is required below, i.e., a recent version of [Ruby] and the `ffi` and `os` gems.
+This project is written in [Ruby], and works “out of the box” without compilation nor installation.
+Of course, it does depend the availability of a [Ruby] interpreter – see below.

 ## Requirements

 In principle, this project works “out of the box” on any system with a relatively-recent installation of Ruby — modulo the simple installation of a couple “gems” noted below.
 That is our experience with OS X and Linux, though use on Windows is untested.
-Technically though, we require the following:
+Technically though, we do require the following:

 * [Ruby], version 2.0.0 or greater.
 Linux distributions and OS X generally come with [Ruby] preinstalled.
 Newer versions are easily installed using your